kant/Ubuntu-Setup-Checklist/README.md

 # Change shell to zsh
     $ sudo usermod -s /usr/bin/zsh benny

-If the unit/gnome terminal still starts a dash, go to edit > profiles > edit > title and command and click "Run a custom command instead of my shell" and change "custom command" to "/usr/bin/zsh"
+If the unity/gnome terminal still starts a dash, go to edit > profiles > edit > title" and command" and click "Run a custom command instead of my shell" and change "custom command" to "/usr/bin/zsh"

 - Restart the terminal after that